OlfatSeid/Building-A-RAG-System/README.md

 ### Features
 Supports semantic search using embeddings.
 Ranked retrieval using relevance scoring algorithms.
-Handles complex queries using Boolean logic, fuzzy matching, and more.
-********************************************
-## 4. Response Synthesis
-In the Response Synthesis phase, a generative model such as a large language model (LLM) processes the retrieved documents and generates a coherent, contextually relevant response.
-### Features
-Retrieval-augmented generation that combines relevant documents with the power of generative models.
-Fine-tuned for answering domain-specific queries.
-Context-aware and supports conversational AI.
 ### Key Tools/Technologies
 llamaIndex: Used to convert the document index into a retriever for querying.For example:

                       retriever = index.as_retriever()
                       ###Retrieve documents based on a query
                       query = "What is self attention?"
                       results = retriever.retrieve(query)

+********************************************
+## 4. Response Synthesis
+In the Response Synthesis phase, a generative model such as a large language model (LLM) processes the retrieved documents and generates a coherent, contextually relevant response.
+### Features
+Retrieval-augmented generation that combines relevant documents with the power of generative model.
+Combines retrieved documents to produce detailed answers.
+Supports various response formats, including conversational and structured outputs.
+### Key Tools/Technologies
+- *Hugging Face Transformers:* for accessing and utilizing pre-trained language models.
+- *llamaIndex:* For managing the retrieval of documents and preparing them for the response synthesis.
+*Response Synthesizer:* A function that integrates the LLM for generating responses based on the retrieved data.
+For example:

+                          response_synthesizer = get_response_synthesizer(llm=llm)

 *******************************************
 ## 5. Query/Chat Engine